Can Query Session Co-occurrence Help a Search Engine Rewrite Queries?

 - Keyword expanded matches

-This process involves looking at user query sessions to find words that co-occur within query sessions, especially when they are consecutive to each other.
+Query session co-occurrence involves looking at user query sessions to find words that co-occur within query sessions, especially when those queries are consecutive to each other.
 For example, someone searches for “find airedale terrier puppies,” and then follows up that search with another for “find airedale terrier puppies for sale.”
 There’s a pretty high confidence level that the two searches are related based upon the co-occurring words within them, and the fact that they are consecutive searches.
-If a lot of searchers perform similar searches within query sessions, that indicates that there is a strong relationship between the two queries.
+If a lot of searchers perform similar searches within query sessions, there is a strong relationship between the two queries.
+This query session co-occurrence provides hints about what people might be looking for during searches.

 I’ve written about co-occurrence in the past when it comes to queries that might share co-occurring words within their sets of search results.
-I’ve been seeing a number of blog posts that equate co-occurrence with co-citation, and they are not the same thing.
+I’ve been seeing several blog posts that equate co-occurrence with co-citation, and they are not the same thing.

 For example, in the following screenshot, “Followerwonk” is a link, and the words “Twitter metrics and analytics” appear near the link.
 Under an incorrect application and analysis of co-occurrence, Google might associate those words with “Followerwonk”.
 It’s much more likely that Google is associating some of the words around the link itself with the destination page that the link is pointing to, such as a “window” of 25 words around the link.

-This patent looks for co-occurring words within search sessions instead of on web pages or within search results for particular queries.
+This patent looks for query session co-occurrence of words within search sessions instead of on web pages or within search results for particular queries.

-In many ways, this patent seems similar to a patent I wrote about very recently, which looked at relationships between search entities, and it shares a number of similarities, but it also digs a little deeper into relationships and probabilities between query terms that show up in search sessions.
+In many ways, this patent seems similar to a patent I wrote about very recently, which looked at relationships between search entities, and it shares some similarities, but it also digs a little deeper into relationships and probabilities between query terms that show up in search sessions.

-The patent tells us that the benefit of using the process described within the patent can help with the following:
+The patent tells us that the benefit of using the query session co-occurrence process described within the patent can help with the following:

 - Query suggestions incorporate information-theoretical interpretations of taxonomic relations such as specification and generalization (how queries might be related to smaller categories and larger categories).

-- Query results may be improved though query substitution, and query expansion.
+- Query results may be improved though query substitution, and query rewriting.

 - Related keywords may be identified.